-YOUR DELTA 3
+YOUR ALPINA 3

-The DELTA 3 is an XC-orientated advanced intermediate wing suitable for a wide range of pilots.
-Replacing the iconic Delta 2, it is ideal for those stepping up from EN B and for more experienced pilots who want a safe and easy-to-use high performance XC wing.
-Delta 2 pilots will feel comfortable immediately and appreciate the improved, more precise handling and feel the wing gives.
-Our mission for the DELTA 3 was to take the handling and "Sport-Performance Class feeling" to a new level and increase the speed and glide performance, without compromising safety by increasing the aspect ratio.
-In keeping with Ozone's philosophy of True Performance, the result is a wing that feels more agile and precise than the D2 but with the same powerful feel in active air and whilst thermalling.
-It has noticeably increased performance throughout the speed range and is every bit as pleasurable to fly.
+The Alpina 3 is a lightweight XC-orientated advanced intermediate wing suitable for a wide range of pilots.
+Based on the Delta 3 and replacing the iconic Alpina 2, it is ideal for those stepping up from the EN B category and for more experienced pilots who want a safe and easy-to-use high performance XC wing.
+Delta 2 / Alpina 2 pilots will feel comfortable immediately and will appreciate the improved, more precise handling the wing offers.
+Our mission for the Alpina 3 was to take the handling and "Sport-Performance Class feeling" to a new level and to increase the speed and glide performance, without compromising safety by increasing the aspect ratio.
+In keeping with Ozone's philosophy of True Performance and incorporating all of the know-how gained from years of lightweight R&D into materials and construction techniques, the Alpina 3 is a fully optimised high performance lightweight wing with a powerful feel in active air.

-All of the ground breaking technology that has kept our performance wings consistently at the top of competition rankings is present in the D3.
-The net result of this improvement in the D3 is apparent the moment you begin brake input.
-The first part of the control range is very responsive, making microadjustments easier and improving thermalling performance, it is easy to place the wing exactly where it is required within the thermal for maximum efficiency with the nose staying high even during tight turns.
+All of the ground breaking technology that has kept our performance wings consistently at the top of competition rankings is present in the Alpina 3.
+The accelerated flight performance is significantly improved over its predecessor, and the gain is not just theoretical - it can be felt in real XC conditions - the wing cuts through rough air creating lift through each patch of turbulence.
+Handling has been refined for a more precise feel and agile roll response.
+The first part of the control range is very responsive to inputs making micro-adjustments easier and improving thermalling performance.
+In strong conditions and with deeper inputs it is easy to place the wing exactly where it is required within the thermal for maximum efficiency with the nose staying high even during tight turns.